solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

 ## Step 3: Secure the VirtualService

-In the next step, you learn how to secure access to the httpbin app with an access token that you get back from an OpenID Connect povider.
+In the next step, you learn how to secure access to the httpbin app with an access token that you get back from an OpenID Connect provider.

 ### Install Ory Hydra